Bank of Industry and Mine

 In 2017, A Chinese state-owned investment firm provided a $10 billion credit line for five Iranian banks, including the Bank of Industry and Mine, "in order to support projects in the country".
 In light of US sanctions, The bank, and its subsidiaries, have had financial dealings with Danish and German Banks.

+In 2024, IRLeaks carried out a cyberattack on the Iranian banking sector, impacting 20 out of 29 banks, including the Bank of Industry and Mine as well as the Central Bank of Iran.
+Politico labeled it the "worst attack" in the nation's history.